 Second, Maine has some of the BEST state biologist around.
 Randy Cross is the bear biologist in Maine.
 I went with Randy one spring to tag bear cubs and I can assure you that he lives and breathes bears.
-He has been working with the bear population in Maine for almost 30 years!
+He has been working with the bear population in Maine for more than 30 years!
 He has been studying and learning about the bears here for as long as I have been alive.
 Think about that for a minute – that is A LOT of first-hand knowledge on a single population.
 When the state biologist tells you that you need to harvest (aka kill) ‘x’ number of bear to keep the population healthy and in check, I believe him.
 I trust him.
 I encourage you to learn more about what Inland Fisheries & Wildlife and the biologists have to say about this issue.

 Third, bear hunting is a population management issue that the Humane Society of the United States wants to turn into something different.
 In some states, it’s legal to shoot deer over bait (like a pile of apples) because they need to keep the population numbers in check.
 It’s the same thing here for bears.
 No one (especially hunters) wants to see an animal be wounded or injured instead of killed quickly when we are out hunting.
 It may sound odd but it is true.
 A person who wants to see an animal suffer is a not a hunter, they are a sociopath.